kenlasko/nixos-wsl/README.md

 sudo nixos-rebuild switch
 ```
 4. Exit and re-login.
 Should automatically login as `ken`

+> [!WARNING]
+> From this point forward, these instructions are specific to my deployment.
+They won't apply to anybody else other than me.

 5. Copy SSH key from secret store to `~/.ssh/id_rsa`.
 Then setup for Git access
 ```
 chmod 400 ~/.ssh/id_rsa